frans-johansson/steam-recommender/docs/index.md

 ALS: 0.001261755735577173
 SVD with GD : 0.001481534355799284
 ```
-<<<<<<< HEAD
-From this we can see that the recommendations from the SVD with GD algorithm gave a slightly better results.
-This shows the code for calculating the ration.
+From this we can see that the recommendations from the SVD_ED algorithm gave a slightly better results.
+But since the difference is so small it doesnt realy tell us that much.
+This is most likley because we hade to little data and with a bigger data set the difference would have been bigger.

 ```python
  def get_ratio(test_data, users_games, rec_games):
     all_games = test_data.columns